 Teachers and students are familiar with the practice diary, a notebook in which teachers write what students should be working on between lessons and students, or their parents, note how much practising has been done.

-When I taught children, I found the practice diary something of a chore: I would forget to write in what the student was to practise and the student would forget to write in how much practise had been done, or fabricate that amount, or simply omit to bring the notebook to lessons.
+When I taught children, I found the practice diary something of a chore: I would forget to write in what the student was to practice and the student would forget to write in how much practising had been done, or fabricate that amount, or simply omit to bring the notebook to lessons.
 After a while, I decided to approach the practice notebook in a different way and instead of me writing in instructions to students, I would ask the student to write down what needed to be done.
 This had several benefits: by writing in the practice notebook themselves, students paid more attention to what needed to be done, and it gave the student a sense of personal autonomy over their practising.
 We would also prioritise practising in numbered points to enable the student to focus on their practise goals.

 When I was working towards my first two performance diplomas, the practice diary became something of an obsession for me.
-I would note down how much time I’d spent on each piece in my programme but I paid little attention to reflecting on the practising I’d done and noting what needed to be done at the next practise session.
+I would note down how much time I’d spent on each piece in my programme but I paid little attention to reflecting on the practising I’d done and noting what needed to be done at the next practice session.
 I took a different approach while working towards the FTCL diploma and my practising notes were far more reflective and analytical.

 But what if we were to use the practice notebook in a different way – as a “no practice diary” in which we write down why we haven’t practised?
 This may seem counter-productive: surely we should be encouraging practising, because regular and intelligent practising leads to noticeable improvement (and makes lessons far more enjoyable and stimulating for student and teacher).
 In fact, the no practice notebook could be a very useful tool, highlighting the reasons why we aren’t doing any practising and encouraging a rethink or refocus to enable practising to take place.